-The vintage Gunn’s Camp is intimate, with only 6 tents.
-It is one of the original safari camps in the delta but has gone through a process of modernization – so it is up-to-date with the latest eco-friendly practices, using solar energy throughout the camp.
-It has retained the classic tented camp style, with raised “Meru” tents over-looking the Moremi Game reserve.
+Gunn’s Camp is intimate, with only 6 tents.
+It is one of the original safari camps in the delta but has gone through a process of modernization, while remaining close to its routes as a simple camp.
+It has retained the classic tented style, with raised “Meru” tents over-looking the Moremi Game reserve.
 It’s sister camp, Moremi Crossing is nearby on the same island.
 This allows Gunn’s Camp to charge far less than other exclusive delta lodges – it is very affordable for the experience you get and this is why we like it!

 - 6 raised “Meru” style tents

 - Camp accommodates 12 guests only

 - Access by boat or light aircraft transfer

 - Stunning views from main area and rooms

 You can fly into Gunn’s Camp – this lodge shares an airstrip with moremi Crossing.
 Even better would be to boat into this lodge from Maun – please inquire for details.